 Take a Break From Gambling

-If gambling starts to feel uncomfortable or excessive, taking a break can help.
+If gambling starts to feel uncomfortable or excessive, taking a break can often help.

-UK-licensed operators offer self-exclusion, which blocks access for a fixed period.
+UK-licensed operators offer self-exclusion, which blocks access to your account for a fixed period.

 Available options usually include: